FacultadDeIngenieria/prog1/presentation/files/presentation.md

 ```
 Example:
-	•	notes.txt is a file where “notes” is the name, and .txt is the extension that tells us it’s a text file.
+	•	notes.txt is a file where “notes” is the name, and .txt is the extension
+	    that tells us it’s a text file, defining format and program to open/read it.
 ```

 **File Path:** The file path describes where a file is located on your computer.
 A file can be in different directories or folders.
 The path tells the system where to look.

 ```
 Example:
-	•	C:/Documents/notes.txt indicates the file is located in the “Documents” folder on the C: drive.
+	•	C:/Documents/notes.txt indicates the file is located in the “Documents” folder
+	    on the C: drive.
 ```

 ---